Skip to Main Content

 For other international treaties, include as a minimum Title Year.

 In your reference list, include any additional information which clarifies this legislation for the reader - e.g. legal reference or series numbers and additional dates.
 Consider including [viewed date].
-Available from: so your reader can quickly identify the source.
+Available from: URL so your reader can quickly identify the source.

 I-law contains international maritime conventions which can be cited using the guidance above or referenced to the Ratification of Maritime Conventions publication.